andrew-kemp/ConditionalAccess/README.md

 12. PolicyType4 - Targeted at the users with Privileged Access, Admins etc. These Policies will start with 901, 902 respectively.
 13. Both newly created or existing Break Glass/Emergency Access accounts will be added as excluded to all newly created policies

+# How to use the script
+Download all files to a local folder.
+Run the SetupCAPolicies.ps1 file and that will do all the magic

+If you have your ownset of policies you wish to use run the Export-Policies.ps1 script. this will connect to your tenant and export all your policies to JSON files in a specified folder.
+You can then use this to create your own policies in another tenant.

+The script turnon-adminconsent.ps1 is still a work in progress, the idea is to prevent the users from consenting to adding apps. it will send the request to an admin instead.